twn9/cinema-world-api/README.md

 To stop the server, press Enter in the console

-To run tests `sbt test`. postgres must be running for tests to run.
+To run tests `sbt test`. postgres must be running for api integration test to run.

 ### Endpoints:
-`movies`: returns all showing movies
+`GET movies`: returns all showing movies

-`movies/{}`: takes movieId to get movie info
+`GET movies/{}`: takes movieId to get movie info

-`movies/{}/showtimes`: takes movieId to get showtimes for the movie
+`GET movies/{}/showtimes`: takes movieId to get showtimes for the movie

-`reserve/{}`: takes showtimeId to book showtime seat
+`POST reserve/{}`: takes showtimeId to book showtime seat

-`cancel/{}`: takes reservationId to cancel reservation and decide penaltys
+`PUT cancel/{}`: takes reservationId to cancel reservation and decide penaltys